 These platforms also have a dedicated taxi rank, so when taking a taxi to Victoria station, tell the driver if you want to take the Gatwick Express.

-2: GWR
+2: taking the GWR trains

-GWR provides a daily service which typically departs hourly for Reading, where step-free connections are available to a multitude of destinations to the west and north-west of London including Bath, Birmingham, Bristol, Cardiff, Cheltenham, Coventry, Exeter, Manchester, Oxford and Worcester.
+At Reading station step-free connections are available to a multitude of destinations to the west and north-west of London including Bath, Birmingham, Bristol, Cardiff, Cheltenham, Coventry, Exeter, Manchester, Oxford and Worcester.

 These trains to Reading also call in Guilford; and they reverse direction on departure from Redhill.

-3: Southern
+3: taking the Southern trains

 Southern Railway offers a more frequent and typically cheaper alternative for journeys between Gatwick Airport and London Victoria station than the Gatwick Express.